Why Cleansing Less Often May Be the Secret to More Balanced, Radiant Skin

 How often should I be washing my face then?

 If you’re currently cleansing twice a day and feel your complexion is balanced and generally healthy, keep it up.
-But if you find yourself prone to dryness, acne, or irritation, try experimenting with washing only at night, and in the morning, just splashing some cool water on your skin to refresh.
+But if you find yourself prone to dryness, acne, or irritation, try experimenting with washing only at night, and in the morning, just splashing some water on your skin to refresh.

 Should I wash my face post-workout?

 It’s tempting to scrub away at our skin in hopes of clearer pores, but sometimes the best thing you can do is just let it be.
 Remember, less is more.
 For most, gently washing with a pH-balancing cleanser twice a day, or once a day for dry, sensitive skin, is all that’s needed to keep skin clean and balanced.
 Try MUN’s oil-based Akwi Purifying Cleanser for a thorough, pore-clearing cleanse that won’t strip the skin.
-Containing detoxifying Castor Oil and nutrient-rich Argan Oil, Akwi leaves skin soft, refreshed, and moisturized.
+Containing detoxifying Castor Oil and nutrient-rich Argan Oil, Akwi leaves skin clean, soft and moisturized.